gitmachtl/scripts/cardano/testnet/README.md

 | metaSubUnitName | optional | Needed parameter if you set the above parameter to 1-19.
 With Cardano as an example you would have "ADA" as the metaName, "lovelaces" as the metaSubUnitName and the metaSubUnitDecimals would be 6 | lovelaces, cents |
 | metaLogoPNG | optional | Path to a valid PNG Image File for your NativeAsset (max.
 64kB) | supertoken.png |

-> *:bulb: Please don't edit the file below the **--- DO NOT EDIT BELOW THIS LINE !!! ---** line.
+> *:warning: Don't edit the file below the **--- DO NOT EDIT BELOW THIS LINE !!! ---** line.
 The scripts will store information about your minting and burning process in there together with additional information like lastAction.*

 ### Only informational Parameters - Do not edit them !!!